Interactive2017/API/README.md

 - `functionName` - name of R package function that shall be calculated

 This request will pass the URL `localhost/api/v1/ocpu/*` to the openCPU endpoint `localhost/ocpu/*`.
 The id of the ERC has to be provided by the user.
-Then openCPU will run the R script of the package (that has the same name), to calculate the original data of the package.
-This original data will be saved to the metadata of the given ERC.
+Then openCPU will run the R script of the package (that has the same name), to calculate the result of the R function with the provided parameter.
+The original data, used in the paper will be saved to the metadata of the given ERC.

 ## Example: